 Bay #3 concentrates on the interior portion of your cabin.

-Power and plumbing are pulled directly up and your outlets are placed where you requested.
+Power and plumbing are pulled directly up and your outlets are placed per the building code.

 In Bay #4 your cabin looks like your cabin with everything coming together.